-LAW 9V99 Independent Studies in Law (1-2)
+LAW 9V99 Independent Studies in Law (1-3)

 Independent study leading to a research paper, or its equivalent, by students under the direct supervision of one or more faculty members.
 Either one or two hours of credit will be granted upon satisfactory conclusion of the independent study offering.
 Independent studies will be offered on a letter grade basis only.
 Proposals for study must be approved by the Associate Dean designee prior to registration for this course.
+Most independent studies are 1 to 2 credit hours.
+In extraordinary circumstances, an independent study may be approved for 3 credit hours.